Hu Die

-Hu Die (胡蝶 (Hu Tieh); 1907 or 1908 – April 23, 1989), also known by her English name Butterfly Wu, was a Chinese actress during the 1920s and 1930s.
-Like many artistes and writers, she was persecuted during the Cultural Revolution.
+Hu Die (胡蝶 (Hu Tieh); 1907–08 — April 23, 1989), also known by her English name Butterfly Wu, was a popular Chinese actress during the 1920s and 1930s.
+She was voted China's first "Movie Queen" in 1933, and won the Best Actress Award at the 1960 Asian Film Festival for her performance in Rear Door.

 Biography

 Early life

 Hu Die was born Hu Ruihua (胡瑞华 (Hu Jui-hua)) in Shanghai in 1907 or 1908, and moved to Guangzhou (Canton) when she was nine.
-Her father then became the general inspector of the Beijing–Fengtian Railway, and she spent much of her adolescence in northern cities including Beijing, Tianjin and Yingkou, and learned to speak perfect Mandarin, which later proved to be a great advantage when the Chinese cinema transitioned from silent films to talkies.
+Her father then became the general inspector of the Beijing–Fengtian Railway.
+She spent much of her adolescence in northern cities including Beijing, Tianjin and Yingkou, and learned to speak perfect Mandarin, which later proved to be a great advantage when the cinema of China transitioned from silent films to talkies.

 In 1924, Hu Ruihua moved back to Shanghai with her family.
 When China (Zhonghua) Film School, the country's first film actor training school, opened, she was the first student to enroll.
 She adopted the professional name "Hu Die", meaning "butterfly", and Butterfly Wu in English (Wu is the Shanghainese pronunciation of Hu).